-One of the biggest keys to successfully understanding individual risk factors is having a strong partnership with your provider.
-This is especially important because risk factors such as high blood pressure or cholesterol generally don't have obvious signs or symptoms.
-A crucial step in determining your risk is to see your doctor for a thorough checkup and risk assessment.
+See your doctor for a thorough checkup and risk assessment.
 Your doctor may use a risk calculator to estimate your risk of having a heart attack, having a stroke, or dying from a heart or blood vessel disease in the next 10 years or throughout your lifetime.

 Your doctor can be an important partner in helping you set and reach goals for heart health.
-It's a good idea to ask about your risk for heart disease at each annual checkup, since risk can change over time.
+It's a good idea to ask about your risk for heart disease at each annual checkup since risk can change over time.

-What does it mean for me, and what do I need to do about it?
-Blood pressure is the force of blood pushing against the walls of our arteries as our heart pumps blood.
-If this pressure rises and stays high over time, it can damage our heart and your blood vessels and lead to plaque buildup.
 Blood pressure is typically considered high when you have consistent systolic readings of 140 mm Hg or higher or diastolic readings of 90 mm Hg or higher.
 If your blood pressure is high, your doctor will likely suggest lifestyle changes and may prescribe medicines.
 Talk with your doctor about how often you should have your blood pressure checked.

-What do they mean, and what do I need to do about them?
-High blood cholesterol is a condition in which blood has unhealthy levels of cholesterol—a waxy, fat-like substance.
-Your cholesterol numbers include total cholesterol, "bad" LDL cholesterol, "good" HDL cholesterol, and triglycerides.
 If you have unhealthy (high LDL/low HDL/high triglycerides) cholesterol levels, your doctor may suggest heart-healthy lifestyle changes.
 If these changes alone are not enough, your doctor may also prescribe a statin or other medicine to help manage your cholesterol levels.

 Regular physical activity can lower many heart disease risk factors such as "bad" LDL cholesterol levels, increase "good" HDL cholesterol levels, and manage high blood pressure.
 The more active you are, the more you will benefit.
 Aerobic exercise benefits your lungs the most.
 This is any exercise in which your heart beats faster and you use more oxygen than usual, such as brisk walking, running, biking, and swimming.